 - If you just came from Kunstmuseum Thun, Proceed to Thunerhof bus station and catch bus #21

 - If you want to visit Hunegg Castle from Oberhofen Castle, hop on bus #21 or #25 at Oberhofen Dorf bus station.

 Hilterfingen Post bus station isn’t directly at the side of Hunegg Castle.
 You have to walk for about 4 minutes northwestward along Schoren road to Hunegg Castle.

 Alternatively, you can take a boat ride from Thun to Oberhofen Dorf.
 But it’s gonna take you another bus ride to arrive at Hunegg Castle.

 What to see in Hunegg Castle?

 Here are the things that I found very interesting when I browsed the Hunegg Castle website for the “things” to see within the Hunegg Castle:

-- Original art nouveau interior – a home decor museum that showcases the preserved style in the 1900s.
+- Original art nouveau interior – a home decor museum that showcases the preserved style of the 1900s.

 - Swiss Gastronomy Museum – here, you can find items that portray the Swiss Gastronomy Culture, hotel industry, and other articles about their food and drink culture.

 - Hunegg Castle Terrace.
 See the boats cruising in Lake Thun and the stunning Bernese Alps in the background.

 - Hunegg Castle Park – Explore the beautifully landscaped castle grounds with different trees like multi-stemmed cypresses, exotic redwoods, and Lebanon Cedars.